DaDarkWizard/TextAdventure/about_game_development/GDD.md

 ### Client/Server:

 The game will be client/server based, with one server responding to many client requests.
-Packets sent will with a file length and message type.
+Packets sent will contain a file length and message type.

+### Clothing:

+It is suggested that one cosmetic item be allowed to be clothed on each body part, with the option of other players to hide the cosmetic items.

 ### Conditions: